Acquiring Translation Software: Build or Buy?

 Here are some background resources to begin to build a request for proposal:

-- Top ten questions to ask when buying translation software
+- Key questions to ask when looking for a translation tool

 Next steps: Building a discovery and selection process for buying translation software